moinkhan-in/PreferenceSpider/README.md

   boolean spBoolean;
 ```

-You can also use the `format` attribute to make formatted string.
+You can also use the `format` attribute to make formatted string. e.g Welcome: <Preferece Value>
 ```java
     @Preference(key = "sp_username", defaultValue = "Guest", format = "Welcome: %s")
     String spString;